What are the benefits of deep tissue massage?

 During the treatment, you might sometimes feel pain or discomfort as the therapist works on areas with scar tissue or adhesions.
 Pain is not good, and it is not a signal that the treatment will be beneficial.
 Of course, the body can tense up when in pain, making it difficult for the therapist to approach the deep muscles.

-If you feel pain during the session, you can tell the therapist.
+If you feel pain during the session, you can let the therapist know.
 The practitioner can change the technique or further prep the tissues if the outer muscles are tense.

 Can deep tissue massage cause damage?